muawia-data-analyst/Excel-Bike-Sales-Dashboard/README.md

 ##  Files in This Repository
 - `Bike_Sales_Project.xlsx` — full Excel workbook (raw data, working sheet, pivot tables, dashboard)
-- `dashboard_screenshot.png` — preview image of the final dashboard

 ##  How to View
 Download the `.xlsx` file and open in Microsoft Excel (2010 or later, for slicer support) to interact with the dashboard yourself.